-- abdominal pain
+- abdominal pain and cramps

-- diminished appetite
+- loss of appetite

 - weight loss

 - neurological symptoms

 - oral ulcers

 Complications associated with progressed forms of the disease can interfere with your daily life and even make it difficult to work.
 These issues might make you eligible for disability benefits.
 You may qualify to receive social security disability insurance (SSDI) benefits if:

 - You have a mental or physical impairment directly related to a medical condition (you will need a formal diagnosis from a doctor).

 - Your condition has interfered with job-related activities for at least 12 months.